Mrrvm/os_lusiadas_2/content/index.md

 A collection of dug artifacts waiting to be sorted: [[finds]]

 ### artifacts
 A collection of content I have sorted already and would like to use either theoretically or in the rewriting itself: https://os-tugas.mardrew.art/artifacts Some of the content is annotated already, other is not.

-Within the folder - artifacts -, there is no hierarchy or rootedness of content (other than a convenient categorisation of work by author).
-There is no thread or line of thought that should be followed, as the intent is to work with the content in Relation (see [[Poetics of Relation]]) to each other, from link to link.
-Thus **the best way to navigate is by tags:** https://os-tugas.mardrew.art/tags, by using the node graph, or just delving into a random artifact.
+The best way to navigate is by tags:** https://os-tugas.mardrew.art/tags, by using the node graph, or just delving into a random artifact.

 ### ideal external partners